The 50 Worst Ways to Lose Weight

 Focusing on Either Diet or Exercise

-Thinking how you’ll lose weight and maintain your new body by trying to outrun a bad diet?
+Thinking about how you’ll lose weight and maintain your new body by trying to outrun a bad diet?
 It simply won’t work!
-“Eating a well-balanced diet while decreasing [calories] by 500–750 will promote weight loss… Exercise at moderate to high-intensity levels three to five per week for 30-60 minutes,” White says in 17 Biggest Diet Mistakes, According to Nutritionists. “[You] have to put in the work to see the results.”
+“Eating a well-balanced diet while decreasing [calories] by 500–750 will promote weight loss… Exercise at moderate to high-intensity levels three to five per week for 30-60 minutes,” White says. “[You] have to put in the work to see the results.”

 Replacing Water With La Croix